arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 ### Meditate On The Immensity
 > A monk is a man who is separated from all and who is in harmony with all.<br><br>~	Evagrius Ponticus

-Chapter starts with John Muir's description of a moment from his trip to Alaska in 1879, a powerful feeling of entire world being in sync.
+Chapter starts with John Muir's description of a moment from his trip to Alaska in 1879, where he witnessed an immensely powerful feeling of the entire _world being in sync_.
 Stoics would call it _sympatheia_ - connectedness to the cosmos.
 A sense of belonging to something larger, realising that "human beings are an infinitesimal point in the immensity".

 In these moments we are drawn to important questions like "Who am I?
 What am I doing?
 What is my role in the world?".
 What drives us furthest from these questions is often material success - when we're busy, distracted, reported to, wealthy or told we're important and powerful.
 Ego tells us that being the center of attention is the only way to matter.

 > When we lack a connection to anything larger or bigger than us, it's like a piece of our soul is gone. (...)
 Ego blocks us from the beauty and history in the world.
 It stands in the way.
 <br><br>No wonder we find success empty.

 Visit a ancient battlefield or a place of historical significance and imagine the people witnessing the events.
 In those moments it's possible to sense the immensity of the world.
-Ego is impossible, at least fleetingly as we realise what Emerson meant when he said that "Every man is a quotation from all his ancestors.".
+Ego is impossible to survive such immensity, however fleetingly we get to merge with it.
+And we might realise what Emerson meant, when he said how "Every man is a quotation from all his ancestors.".
 We should embrace this and learn from our history and tradition.

 It's a duality of being very small and irrelevant to the cosmos, but also being big as a part and a process of the same cosmos.

 > Why do you think that great leaders and thinkers throughout history have "gone out into the wilderness" and come back with inspiration, with a plan, with an experience that puts them on a course that changes the world?
 It’s because in doing so they found perspective, they understood the larger picture in a way that wasn’t possible in the bustle of everyday life.<br><br>By removing the ego - even temporarily - we can access what's left standing in relief.
 By widening our perspective, more comes into view.

-When you start feeling better than or bigger than, reconcile yourself better with the realities of life, go and put yourself into the touch with the infinite.
+When you start feeling better than or bigger than, reconcile yourself more intimately with the realities of life, go and put yourself into the touch with the infinite.

 ### Maintain Your Sobriety